syncfusion-content/wpf-docs/wpf/RichTextBox/Shapes.md

 keywords: shapes, text-box
 ---
 # Shapes in WPF RichTextBox (SfRichTextBoxAdv)
 Shapes are drawing objects that include lines, curves, circles, rectangles, etc. It can be preset or custom geometry.
-Currently, SfRichTextBoxAdv doesn’t have support for insert shapes.
+Currently, SfRichTextBoxAdv does not have support for insert shapes.
 But while importing if the document contains shape, it will be preserved properly.

 N> The shape element is supported from release version 18.3.0.
 X.